assertj/assertj/README.md

 Having assertions for common types like `List` is great, but you might want some that are specific to your own types.
 This is possible with AssertJ because it is easily extensible so it's simple to [write assertions for your custom types](http://joel-costigliola.github.io/assertj/assertj-core-custom-assertions.html).

-Moreover, to ease your work, we provide assertions generator that can take a set of custom types and create specific assertions.
+Moreover, to ease your work, we provide an assertions generator that can take a set of custom types and create specific assertions.
 The tools provided are:
 * A **[CLI assertions generator](http://joel-costigliola.github.io/assertj/assertj-assertions-generator.html)**
 * A **[Maven plugin assertions generator](http://joel-costigliola.github.io/assertj/assertj-assertions-generator-maven-plugin.html)**